moroen/IKEA-Tradfri-plugin/README.md

 Untested devices:
 - Tradfri LED-drivers

-## A note about branches
-The repository contains two primary branches.
-The 'master' branch is targeted at the master branch of domoticz, which should be the latest stable.
-The development branch tracks the domoticz developement branch (aka. latest beta), where the plugin interface still is in flux.

 ## Requirements:
 1. Domoticz compiled with support for Python-Plugins.
 2. Python library pytradfri by ggravlingen (https://github.com/ggravlingen/pytradfri).
 Required version: 6.0.1 or greater.